inferno759/WikiRaces/README.md

 ## Getting Started:

-use git clone on the 'Server' and 'Client' files.
+use git clone on the 'Server' and 'Client' projects.

 ## Usage: